Mitalie/hive-minitalk/protocol.md

 after all, and ensure the client and server return to a consistent state for normal operation.

-## Approach A: bit signals with lost signal recovery
+## Signal protocol, approach A: bit signals with lost signal recovery

 ### Design